 2. Possible Environmental and Energy Implications

 There are also concerns over pollution and sustainable use.
 Crops grown indoors depend on artificial light.
 Note that sunlight can be exploited for natural lighting or self-sufficient generation of electricity through photovoltaic solar panels.
 The use of light-emitting diode or LED lamps also drives down the cost of electricity consumption.
 Of course, other than artificial lighting, a vertical farm includes complex machinery and automated systems.

 Hence, when compared to field farming, vertical farming has an additional energy input.

-While renewable and alternative sources of energy can promote the ecological soundness of vertical farming, the practice can still have a considerable carbon footprint if it still depends on the use of fossil fuels.
-There is a need to improve first renewable and alternative energy technologies to guarantee environmental sustainability and energy efficiency of vertical farming.
+Renewable and alternative sources of energy can promote the ecological soundness of vertical farming.
+The fact remains that it can still produce a considerable carbon footprint if it still depends on the use of fossil fuels.
+There is a need to improve first renewable and alternative energy technologies to ensure the sustainability and energy efficiency of vertical farming.

 3. Likely Disruption to the Rural Sector and its Communities